-- Develop a strong vision for the future grounded in reality.
-Collaborate with program and policy leaders to clearly articulate the business problems you want to solve together and the outcomes you want to achieve.
+- Develop a strong—but realistic—vision for the future.
+Collaborate with program and policy leaders to clearly articulate the business and policy challenges you want to solve together and the outcomes you want to achieve.

-- Conduct customer research—quantitative and qualitative—including feedback from customers and employees to understand the current state and refine your vision to address the most pressing needs.
+- Conduct customer research—quantitative and qualitative—including feedback from families, providers, and partner agencies to understand the current state and refine your vision to address the most pressing needs.

-- Define (and continue to define) modernization at your organization.
-Focus on building capabilities instead of installing software.
+- Continually define modernization for your agency.
+Focus on achieving outcomes instead of installing software.

-- Define quantifiable goals and actionable metrics aligned to mission outcomes and measure progress throughout.
+- Define quantifiable goals and actionable metrics aligned to mission outcomes and measure progress regularly.

 - Tie mission outcomes to work done at the program level.
-The large mission outcomes are the product of smaller successes achieved in iterations and batches.
+Large mission outcomes are the product of smaller successes achieved in iterations and batches.
 Use impact maps to help actors align their activities to mission outcomes.

 - Technology: What does a portfolio analysis reveal about the current state of your technology, systems, and architecture?
 Identify functionality, vulnerabilities, operational costs, and compliance issues.

-- Data: Data and analytics are an untapped resource for most agencies.
+- Data: For most early childhood agencies, data and analytics are untapped resources.
 Do you have the capability to unlock insights from your data?
-Does the organization have the ability to access and analyze structured and unstructured data?
-Do you have modern data architecture in place to manage the exponential growth of data?
+Is the agency able to access and analyze structured and unstructured data?
 Do you have the right amount of governance in place to prevent duplication and silos?
 Building the capability to collect, analyze, and synthesize your data can illuminate gaps and opportunities.

-- Maturity: What is your team’s level of experience with product management, user-centered design, and agile development?
+- Maturity: What is your team’s level of experience with managing technology initiatives, user-centered design, and agile development?
 What is your level of experience with continuous integration and product delivery?

-- Rationalization: To justify the consolidation of systems or business processes, are your teams able to use analysis methods such as lean process improvement and design thinking to engage stakeholders in the decision making?
+- Rationalization: To justify the consolidation of systems or business processes, are your teams able to use analysis methods—such as lean process improvement and design thinking—to engage stakeholders in decision making?

-- Legacy IT: Which IT investments are underserving the mission (assessing cost, risk, and importance to the mission)?
-Can you identify what needs to be rearchitected, re-platformed, retired, or replaced?
+- Legacy technology: Assess cost, risk, and importance to the mission to determine which technology investments are underserving the mission.
+Can you identify what needs to be enhanced or replaced?

 - Surprises: Are there interdependencies in your enterprise systems?
-Shadow IT?
+Shadow technology?

-- Mission value: Services that impact large user communities; opportunities to eliminate waste, fraud, and abuse; opportunities to improve employee experience and support citizen services.
+- Mission value: Services that impact large user communities; opportunities to eliminate waste, fraud, and abuse; opportunities to improve employee experience and service delivery.

-- Risk: Vulnerable systems housing sensitive data, or technology with known performance problems require more immediate attention.
+- Risk: Prioritize addressing vulnerable systems that house sensitive data, or technology with known performance problems that require more immediate attention.